Esri/storymap-shortlist/README.md

 ### How to use the application from the source code
  * Make accessible the Shortlist folder on a web server.
 Use your favorite server or run one with `grunt server`, this will start a server on port `8080`
- * If using a Portal for ArcGIS instance configure the sharing url `app/config.js` (last property)
  * Use the URL parameter `appid` to specify the web item to be loaded, e.g.: http://localhost:8080/?appid=ABCD (configuring index.html > configOptions.appid is not supported in development mode)

 ### How to build application from the source code